kmckoy14/excel-sheet-processor/README.md

+Excel Sheet Processor
+This script automates the processing of Excel files, making it easier for the team to manage and track data.

+Features:
-The script can: Open and read excel file contents.
-Parse through column and row data.
-Log processed excel files into a folder.
-It will log processed file names into a text file.
+Open and read Excel file contents
+Parse column and row data
+Log processed Excel files into a designated folder Record processed file names in a text file for reference